Quadratic Formula

 Applying the quadratic formula to the equation above, we are able to find the roots of the equation.
 Substituting , and into the formula gives us the expression below.

-Then, after some simplification and expanding the (plus-minus symbol) into two epxressions we are left with the intercepts of the equation.
-Note, as discussed in the explanation below, the formula returns a result that indicates there is no solution.
+Then, after some simplification and expanding the (plus-minus symbol) into two expressions we are left with the intercepts of the equation.

 This example demonstrates applying the quadratic formula to the quadratic equation shown in the plot above and in the equation below.
 The formula returns the places where the parabola crosses the -axis, also called the roots of the equation.